Moremar/IT_tutorials/CyberSecurity/Linux/Linux.md

 ```

+- `wget http://example.com/file.zip` : non-interactively download a file from an URL and save it in the current directory.
+  wget can download an entire website and pause/resume downloads (which curl cannot), but it cannot upload data.
+  - `-O <FILE_NAME>` : specify the name of the file saved locally
+  - `-c` : resume an interrupted download from where it stopped
+  - `-b` : run the download in the background and output in a log file instead of the standard output of the terminal
+  - `-q` : quiet mode, do not generate any output
+  - `-i <TXT_FILE>` : provide an input .txt file with the list of files to download
+  - `-r` : recursive download, to download links in the target website or sub-folders of the target folder
+  - `-p` : download all website pre-requisites like stylesheets, scripts, images... (used when downloading a website)
+  - `-k` : converts links in the downloaded website to reference the local files
+  - `-l 5` : set the maximum recusion level to 5
+  - `-A jpg` : limit the links followed in the recursion to accept only specific extensions (jpg only here)

 - `curl <OPTIONS> <URL>` : fetch and display web pages or API content, supporting multiple protocols (HTTP, HTTPS, FTP, SFTP...)
   It takes a URL-encoded string as URL, and displays the response in stdout.
   It must be installed with `sudo apt install curl`